 Memory of vanishing Great Prairie log cabins

 In 2007, Paul Cutting was about to finish college and didn’t know what to do next.
 He felt, as he explained in his blog, “nowhere closer to figuring out the purpose of my life, I stumbled onto something big.”
-It was the fourth year in Iowa City when, at home in Decorah for winter break, he stumbled upon and ad in the local paper.
+It was the fourth year in Iowa City when, at home in Decorah for winter break, he stumbled upon an ad in the local paper.
 Somebody was giving away an old prairie log house.
-Back then, Paul knew little more about log houses than “Abe Lincoln’s unpresuming upbringing” —the 16th American president was born in a log cabin in Southern Indiana, before the family migrated Central Illinois after his mother’s death.
+Back then, Paul knew little more about log houses than “Abe Lincoln’s unpresuming upbringing.”
+If even the 16th American president had been born in a log cabin, why were some people dismissive of their vernacular charm?

 Rebuilding a home by hand, calling it home

 Within a 40-mile radius from his hometown of Decorah, Iowa, Paul ended up identifying 160 log homes belonging to old frontier homesteads, most of them disappearing, engulfed by mammoth, highly mechanized corn fields.
 Paul Cutting could only imagine the abundant local forest that had allowed Norwegian settlers to build their homes for little more than their own work and the cost of a few nails.
 Life seemed to expand in time-depth as he knew more about the area he came from.

 Soon, what had started as a random post-college project became a passion, though he doesn’t want to turn it into a business with the constant pressure of cutting corners and gaining efficiency.
 Even so, Cutting rebuilt not one but two settler’s log homes on his parents’ farm, and in a few years he bought at a symbolic price or was given 10 homes, painstakingly rebuilding 4 of them log by log.
 Among other things, the process became archeology of early industrial production, like 150-year-old nails and planks.